epics-modules/asyn/docs/source/asynDriver.rst

   #include "drvUSBTMC.dbd"

-If you are building your application database definition file from the application Makefile you specify the aditional database definitions there (again, uncomment the lines appropriate to your application):
+If you are building your application database definition file from the application Makefile you specify the additional database definitions there (again, uncomment the lines appropriate to your application):
 ::